keithkjackson/rhvm-setup/README.md

 # rhvm-setup
-Playbooks for install a Red Hat Virtualization Manager
+Playbooks for installing a Red Hat Virtualization Manager